Morocco Family Holiday

 - Morocco is a real feast for the senses.
 Sip sweet mint tea in rural villages, see goats climbing trees in the desert, and tap your foot to traditional Berber musicians in Marrakech

 - Adventure into the Atlas Mountains and visit the Taroudant Tannery for an insight into traditional Moroccan leather production

 - With French, Portugese and Jewish influences, Essaouira is about as exotic as it gets.
 Feast on fresh-caught seafood, explore unique art galleries and be dazzled by a blue-specked townscape

-- Witness the magnificent rolling sand dunes of Morocco from the back of a camel
+- Witness the magnificent rolling waves of the Atlantic ocean from the back of a camel

 - From Sidi Kaouki to Agadir, the Northern Atlantic coast offers many chances for quality beachside time with the family

 - Breakfasts Included: 7